 Working towards something, knowing that every work out is getting you closer towards your ultimate goal, gives those early morning gym sessions or plank workouts a purpose!

 So what are you working towards?

-Posted on September 18, 2012, in College, Fitness, Healthy Habits, Real Life Stuff and tagged Cross Country, endurance, exercise, fitness, goals, health, running, Track.
+Posted on September 18, 2012, in College, Fitness, Healthy Lifestyle, Life Updates and tagged Cross Country, endurance, exercise, fitness, goals, health, running, Track.
 Bookmark the permalink.
 8 Comments.

 You Go Girl !!!!
 Proud of you.

 Get it, girl!
 I also want to complete a marathon someday, but right now I’m working toward my first 10k.

 I started training for a marathon while working full time… then we moved before the race.
 Find/create a plan that has long runs on weekends so you don’t feel stressed.
 I also hear that a lot of people do morning and evening runs to get their miles in.
 You can do anything you put your mind to!

 You are so right goals are important.
 I have a friend that ask me how do I do it, run that is.
 I say I know I have a milage goal for the week and I try to make it.
 It does not happen all the time, but I try. :) I also know if I want to do well on my upcoming 10K and 1/2 marathon, I have to put in the work.
 However I am not the competitive type, so I just want to have fun and reap the benefits of moving. :)